themeselection/shadcn-studio/README.md

 We are grateful for the contributions of the open-source community, particularly:

 - [shadcn/ui](https://ui.shadcn.com/)
-- [tweakcn](https://tweakcn.com/) (Our Theme Editor is heavily inspired by tweakcn)
+- [tweakcn](https://tweakcn.com/) (Our Theme Generator is heavily inspired by tweakcn)

-These projects form the backbone of shadcn/studio, allowing us to build a powerful shadcn registry of copy-and-paste components.
+These projects form the backbone of shadcn/studio, allowing us to build a powerful copy-and-paste components.

 ## License ©

 - Copyright © [ThemeSelection](https://themeselection.com/)
 - Licensed under [MIT](https://github.com/themeselection/shadcn-studio/blob/main/LICENSE.md)
-- shadcn/studio is an open-source shadcn registry of copy-and-paste components, blocks, and templates—paired with a powerful theme editor to craft, customize, and ship faster.
+- shadcn/studio is an open-source collection of copy-and-paste shadcn components, blocks, and templates - paired with a powerful theme generator to craft, customize, and ship faster.

 ## Useful Links 🎁